Aggregating Funnels for Faster Fetch&Add and Queues: Aggregating Funnels Algorithm

-Since only the first operation in each batch at $A$ gets the result of the \FAA\ on $\x{Main}$, that operation must share this information with the rest of the batch's operations, so that each can figure out the result it should return.
-To facilitate this, $A$ also stores a singly-linked list of Batch objects, one for each batch of operations from $A$ that has been applied to \x{Main}.
-The list starts with the most recent Batch object, stored in $A.\x{last}$, and each Batch object has a pointer to the previous Batch.
-Each Batch object has several pieces of information: the fields \x{before} and \x{after} store $A$'s \x{value} before and after the batch of operations is applied to $A$, and \x{mainBefore} stores the value of \x{Main} just before the batch of operations is applied to \x{Main}.
+Only the first operation in each batch at $A$ gets the result of the \FAA\ on $\x{Main}$, so that delegate operation must share this information with the rest of the batch's operations, so that each can figure out the result it should return.
+To facilitate this, \y{$A$ stores a singly-linked list of \emph{Batch objects},} one for each batch of operations from $A$ that has been applied to \x{Main}. $A.\x{last}$ points to the Batch object for the most recent batch of operations applied to $A$.
+Each Batch object has a pointer to the previous Batch and several other pieces of information: the fields \x{before} and \x{after} store $A$'s \x{value} before and after the batch of operations is applied to~$A$, and \x{mainBefore} stores the value of \x{Main} just before the batch of operations is applied to \x{Main}.
 Each field of a Batch is immutable.

+The most recent Batch $B$ in $A$'s list of Batch objects is used to determine which \FetchAndAdd\ operation is the first in $A$'s next batch $B'$.
+This delegate operation for $B'$ is the operation whose \FAA\ on $A.\x{value}$ returns the value $A.\x{last.after}$, i.e., the value that $A$ had after $B$ has been applied to $A$.
+After getting the result \x{aBefore} from its \FAA\ on $A.\x{value}$, an operation \x{op} checks whether it should wait on line~\ref{wait}.
+The delegate operation $op_{del}'$ for $B'$ will be the only operation among the operations of $B'$ that will eventually evaluate the condition of line~\ref{wait} to true (equality will hold) when $B$ is added to $A$'s list, thus causing $op_{del}'$ to exit the wait loop.
+Each of the other operations will wait until $A$'s list contains a Batch object whose \x{after} field is greater than the value stored in the operation's \x{aBefore} variable.
+Such a Batch will be added to the list by a delegate operation, as we describe below.